October 20, 2017

 Starting with Content Strategy: The Key to a Successful Content Marketing Plan

-Fortunately, content strategy is having a similar effect on marketing that UX has had on the field of design: putting the emphasis back on the user.
-By focusing on user success, both designers and marketers are unlocking greater business success.
+The same shift is now happening in marketing.
+Content strategy is doing for marketing what UX did for design: putting the emphasis back on the user.
+And by focusing on user success, marketers are unlocking greater business success in return.

 Not quite.

-In fact, less than 40% of businesses surveyed say their content efforts are “very” or “extremely” effective.
-Yet the vast majority (over 80%) plan to keep their content marketing budget the same or increase it in the next 12 months.
+Less than 40% of businesses surveyed say their content efforts are "very" or "extremely" effective.
+Yet over 80% plan to keep their content marketing budget the same or increase it over the next 12 months.

-What a second: Doesn’t that seem like a waste?
-Why would you continue to invest in tactics that are somewhat or completely ineffective?
-Wouldn’t it make sense to figure out better ways to actually achieve the results you’re looking for?
+Wait a second -- doesn't that seem like a waste?
+Why would you continue investing in tactics that are somewhat or completely ineffective?
+Wouldn't it make more sense to figure out better ways to actually achieve the results you're looking for?

 Content strategists guide planning for the creation, delivery, and governance of content.
-They often have a number of responsibilities which (no coincidence) overlap with UX design:
+Their responsibilities (and no coincidence here) overlap significantly with UX design:

 - Collaborating with internal stakeholders and users to identify the real problem and create useful, usable, engaging content that achieves business goals and user needs

-- Conducting audience research and/or leveraging existing research to understand the user’s journey, tasks, wants, and needs
+- Conducting audience research and leveraging existing research to understand the user's journey, tasks, wants, and needs

-- Identifying and implementing the appropriate research tools (e.g., surveys, interviews, empathy mapping, content audits, user intent analysis, SEO audits, etc.) to understand user needs, analyze existing content, and plan and create new content
+- Identifying and implementing the appropriate research tools (surveys, interviews, empathy mapping, content audits, user intent analysis, SEO audits, etc.) to understand user needs, analyze existing content, and plan new content

-- Documenting the overall content strategy and associated tactics (e.g., brand foundation, audience personas, voice and tone, brand story, messaging architecture, editorial plan, etc.)
+- Documenting the overall content strategy and associated tactics (brand foundation, audience personas, voice and tone, brand story, messaging architecture, editorial plan, etc.)

 - Championing the value of quality content internally and externally